 As sisters, daughters of immigrants, mothers of young children, lawyers, and social activists, we share the common principals of justice, hard work, compassion, and integrity.
 And now as small business owners, we understand the importance of being nimble and efficient, receiving valuable services and having direct access to professionals responsive to your needs.

-Heather Cummings is a founding member of Cummings & Cummings Law Group, specializing in labor law and employment rights at the state and federal level.
-Heather also focuses her practice on campaign finance and election law and all aspects of estate planning.
+Heather Cummings is a founding member of Cummings & Cummings Law Group, specializing in union-side labor law and employment rights at the state and federal level.
+Heather also focuses her practice on campaign finance, election law and estate planning.

 Heather was admitted to the State Bar of Michigan in 2004 after receiving her J.D. from Wayne State University Law School.
 While in law school, Heather won the Arthur Neef Moot Court Competition and interned with Michigan Supreme Court Justice Marilyn Kelly.